contagon/handbook/handbook/10-aaronic-priesthood.md

 A member of the bishopric calls and sets apart men to be Aaronic Priesthood quorum advisers.
 These advisers support the bishopric in their responsibilities for Aaronic Priesthood quorums.
 They give special emphasis to mentoring the young men, teaching them how to lead by inspiration, and helping them become more like Jesus Christ.

-The bishopric may also call quorum specialists to assist the advisers.
+[[AO]]The bishopric may also call quorum specialists to assist the advisers.
 In some cases, these callings may be limited to a particular event, such as a camp, a youth conference, or sports.
-A specialist may also be called to fill a specific assignment, such as recording attendance.At least two responsible adult men should be present at each quorum meeting and activity.
+A specialist may also be called to fill a specific assignment, such as recording attendance.

+At least two responsible adult men should be present at each quorum meeting and activity.
 Having advisers and specialists present makes it possible for bishopric members to also visit Young Women and Primary classes and activities.
 Advisers and specialists must complete the training at ProtectingChildren.ChurchofJesusChrist.org (see [10.8.1]).

 ## 10.6 Helping Young Men Prepare to Receive the Melchizedek Priesthood